kubernetes/kubernetes/docs/design/persistent-storage.md

 #### Request Storage

-Kubernetes users request persistent storage for their pod by creating a ```PersistentVolumeClaim```.
+LMKTFY users request persistent storage for their pod by creating a ```PersistentVolumeClaim```.
 Their request for storage is described by their requirements for resources and mount capabilities.

 Requests for volumes are bound to available volumes by the volume manager, if a suitable match is found.
 Requests for resources can go unfulfilled.